Summary of council tax support scheme 2025-26

 Other disregards - childcare

-To support incentives to work for those working over 16 hours, a weekly childcare disregard will be applied to earnings of up to a maximum of £175, where child care is paid for one child, or up to a maximum of £300 where childcare is paid for more than one child, subject to further qualifying conditions.
+To support incentives to work, for those working over 16 hours a weekly childcare disregard will be applied to earnings of up to a maximum of £175, where child care is paid for one child, or up to a maximum of £300 where childcare is paid for more than one child, subject to further qualifying conditions.

-Other disregards - disabled children
+Other disregards - disabled child or children

 An additional income disregard of £100 per week will be applied to household income for each child who:

-• is severely sight impaired, blind or has recently regained their sight, or
+• Is severely sight impaired, blind or has recently regained their sight, or

-• receives Personal Independence Payment or Disability Living Allowance
+• Receives Personal Independence Payment or Disability Living Allowance

 Absences abroad for up to four weeks